 These are events that let members change their health benefits.
 Examples include death, job loss, divorce and marriage.

 A limit on the amount your health plan will pay.
 Also called usual, customary and reasonable (UCR), customary and reasonable, or prevailing charge.
-The limit is based on data Aetna receives.
-The data is based on what doctors charge for the health care service.
-We receive the data from Fair Health, an independent organization.
+The limit is based on typical charges for health care services for each zip code.
+Aetna receives data from Fair Health, an independent organization.

 To waive any of your existing health and/or dental insurance, you must first complete the enrollment process online in Workday.
 Please refer to the Workday Enrollment Decision Guide for screen-by-screen instructions of how to change your election to “Waive” for your existing health and/or dental coverage on the health screen.